Explore the Universe with Gravitational Waves

 For the first time, LIGO and Virgo scientific collaboration discovered gravitational signals from two mergers of neutron-star black-hole binaries!!

-I am Leo Tsukada, an Assistant Research Professor in Institute for Gravitation and the Cosmos at the Pennsylvania State University.
-Before I moved to Penn State first as a post-doc, I received my Ph.D in Physics from the University of Tokyo (RESCEU).
+I am Leo Tsukada, an Postdoctoral Fellow in Nevada Center of Astrophysics at University of Nevada, Las Vegas (UNLV).
+Previously, I was an Assistant Research Professor in Institute for Gravitation and the Cosmos at the Pennsylvania State University.
+I received my Ph.D in Physics from the University of Tokyo (RESCEU).
 I am also a member of LIGO Scientific Collaboration and my research interest is mainly on the data analysis of the gravitational waves.

 In particular, I have been interested in two kinds of gravitational wave signals; the low-latency detection of the gravitational waves from compact binary coalescences and the stochastic gravitational-wave background.
 Please come to Research page for more details.